xvolica/DarkNet-for-Android/README.md

 # How to use other model
 If you want to use yolov3 or others, please download weights and cfg files and put them into \app\src\main\assets

-Then change the path code in DarknetDao.java
+Then change the PATH in DarknetDao.java

 e.g.  You can download yolov3.weights from http://pjreddie.com/darknet/

 # Something bad
 It's very slow to compute an image on phone by darknet.
-Predicting an 640x480 image with yolov3 cast about 7 minutes in my test.
+Predicting an 640x480 image with yolov3 casts about 7 minutes in my test.

-I speculate that darknet is programed by pure c language, without using openblas for acculerate.
-And also maybe there is something wrong in my code.
+Maybe because that darknet is coded by c language and not using any acculerate structure like openblas.

+Or there is maybe something wrong in my code.